This article covers the current UK health and safety laws in detail and how we got here. Specially we cover;

 - The offence itself and the company’s management.

 To be disqualified, the offender must be someone who identifiably performs a management role, or discharges or assists in the discharge of a managerial function, and the particular offence must be attributable to the activity of management.

 The maximum period of disqualification is 15 years if the order is made by the crown court or 5 years if made by a magistrate’s court.

 Disqualification proceedings are civil and not criminal although the disqualification order may be made following criminal proceedings by the court which convicted the person concerned.

-The purpose of disqualification is directed at the protection of the public and not punishment.
+In UK Health and Safety law the purpose of disqualification is directed at the protection of the public and not punishment.

 In the period between the introduction of the Act in 1986 and 2005 just ten directors had been disqualified for health and safety reasons, compared to more than 1 500 for financial reasons.

 In 2010/11 three directors were disqualified for periods of between four and five years.

 Between 2011 and 2014 a further seven directors were disqualified for health and safety reasons.

 Manslaughter by individuals is a ‘common law’ crime.
 The case of R v Adomako (2005) sets out the current test to prove the offence.
 An individual commits (involuntary) manslaughter when he causes a death through gross negligence.